-The Dialysis School of San Diego campus is located at 3450 Bonita Road, Suite 103, Chula Vista CA 91910 where all classroom instructions are held.
-Saturday morning class for clinical visits are held at the clinic sites of Dialysis Facilities (TBA) where students are divided into 2-3 groups and where Clinical Internships are provided.
-The students are responsible for their own transportation to the sites of clinical visits during Saturdays AM classes as well as during clinical internship.
+The Dialysis School of San Diego campus is located at 180 Otay Lakes Road, Suite 205, Bonita, CA 91902 where all classroom instructions are held.
+The students are responsible for their own transportation during clinical internship.
 The campus is easily accessible from I- 805 and close to a shopping mall, restaurants, apartment buildings and library.
-The area of the institute is approximately 1300 sq. ft. on the ground floor of the building.
-There is an reception area, one large classroom, an administration office, a dining area and a restroom.
+The area of the institute is approximately 841 sq. ft. on the ground floor of the building.
+There is a reception area, one large classroom, an administration office, and a restroom.
 The administrative office is for student services and the main office.
 There are also two restrooms available on the same floor as the institute.
 Instruction is provided in the primary classroom.
-Fresenius Dialysis Machine 2008K is used in the classroom and the following equipment is used in the clinic:
+Fresenius Dialysis Machine 2008K and 2008T are used in the classroom.
+The following equipment is used in the clinic but not limited to:

-- ✓ Myron L Conductivity Meter - ✓ Fresenius Dialysis Machine 2008K
+- ✓ Myron L Conductivity Meter - ✓ Fresenius Dialysis Machine 2008K and 2008T